jaredentin/Breakout-Clone/README.md

 Highlights include:
 * 7 retrievable powerups that affect gameplay.
-* Sound effects generated using the ball's velocity.
+* Sound effects created using the ball's velocity as various frequencies.
 * A unique bonus round at the end of the game.

 ### Gameplay